DanielCantabella/DataIntensive/README.md

 ./jupyter-scala
 ```

-You should be able to run the scripts now:
+You should be able to run the notebook now:
 Just run [this script](processing.ipynb).